 The university encourages members of the campus community to resolve matters internally, such as by filing a report under this procedure, before pursuing remedies outside the university.
 But employees and students have the right to directly contact the appropriate external enforcement agency.
-Information regarding these agencies is available with the Office of Compliance and Policy.
+Information regarding these agencies is available with the Office of Compliance & Equity.

 Allegations means the specific claims of discriminatory conduct or other violation of discrimination policy, as described in Section IV(A).

 Appropriate administrator typically will be the relevant Vice President or Dean or the Provost—that is, the senior administrator of the office, department, or unit in which the respondent is employed.

 Discrimination is discrimination, including harassment, as defined in the university's Policy on Discrimination, Harassment, and Retaliation, available at